facebookresearch/DiT/README.md

 ```

 We provide an [`environment.yml`](environment.yml) file that can be used to create a Conda environment.
 If you only want
-to run the models locally on CPU, you can remove the `cudatoolkit` requirement from the file.
+to run the models locally on CPU, you can remove the `cudatoolkit` and `pytorch-cuda` requirements from the file.

 ```bash
 conda env create -f environment.yml